eBay/parallec/README.md

 **[Production Use Cases](http://www.parallec.io/#testimonial-ebay)**

 1. Application Deployment / PaaS: Parallec has been [integrated](http://www.parallec.io/#testimonial-ebay) in eBay main production application deployment system (PaaS).
 Parallec orchestrates 10+ API tasks, with each task targeting 10s to 1,000s servers over 1,000+ application pools in production.
-2. Data Extraction / ETL: Parallec was [used](http://www.parallec.io/#testimonial-ebay) by eBay Israel web intelligence team for executing 10k-100k API parallel calls to a single 3rd party server with dramatic improved performance and reduced resources.
+2. Data Extraction / ETL: Parallec was [used](http://www.parallec.io/#testimonial-ebay) by eBay Israel's web intelligence team for executing 10k-100k API parallel calls to a single 3rd party server with dramatic improved performance and reduced resources.
-3. Network troubleshooting via end-to-end probing:  In eBay Network/Cloud team, Parallec serves as the core polling engine in the master component to check agent healths and mark down agents to eliminate noises when detecting switch soft failures.
+3. Network Troubleshooting via Probing:  In eBay's network / cloud team, Parallec is instrumental to ensure an extremely low false alert rates to accurately detect switch soft failures.
+Parallec serves as the core polling engine in the master component to check agent healths and mark down agents to effectively and timely eliminate noises.
+4. Agent Management / Master: In eBay's site operation / tools team, Parallec serves as the core engine to manage and monitor a puppet agent/salt minion/kubernetes kubelet like agent on 100,000+ production servers to ensure scalable operations.

 ![Workflow Overview](http://www.parallec.io/images/parallec-flow.svg)